MattMunozC/geology_test/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: 7.1.0

-* System dependencies
+* System dependencies: Httparty is required

 * Configuration